I talk a lot about the 12 life stages of a caregiver and the caregiving experience. Let’s take a look at 11 of them. Can you relate to the following?

 There may come a time when advanced care is needed.
 It is never too soon to explore and understand the options in senior housing, the acuity level they address, and how it is all paid for – one of the least understood topics of all.

 Every caregiving situation ends.
 Are you prepared?
 Do you have advance directives in place?
 Are you considering hospice?
-Do you know what hospice provides?
+Do you know what hospice care provides?
 Is your estate plan in order?
-In our Summit, we gently and respectfully guide you through the inevitable issues that we all will face some day.

 Have you thought about how your purpose may change once you are no longer a caregiver?
 I never thought my caring would end, but, in reality, it was just a short two-and-a-half-year period.
 Then I had to get back to the business of my life and career.
 Now you need to restore your joy and find new purpose.